 Entity A has EUR as its functional currency and on 1 January contracts for a purchase of inventory on 30 September for USD 1 million.
 Entity A decides to hedge the foreign currency exposure and enters into a forward contract with a bank to purchase USD 1 million for EUR 1 million.
 The forward contract is treated as a cash flow hedge.
 Entity A prepares its interim financial statements on 30 June when the forward contract has a positive fair value of EUR 0.1 million.
 On 30 September, the forward contract has a positive fair value of EUR 0.15 million.
 The accounting entries are as follows:

-1/ Change in fair value on 30 June:
+1. Impact of a change in fair value as at 30 June:

 |Cash flow hedge reserve||0.15|

-The utilisation of cash flow reserve in entry no.5 is not treated as a reclassification adjustment and hence does not impact OCI (IFRS 220.127.116.11(d)(i); BC6.380).
-It does however impact total equity and therefore it should be included in the statement of changes in equity as a distinct movement.
+The utilisation of cash flow hedge reserve in entry no.5 is not treated as a reclassification adjustment and hence does not impact OCI (IFRS 188.8.131.52(d)(i); BC6.380).
+It does however impact total equity and therefore it should be included in the statement of changes in equity as a separate movement.

-See also the discussion on presentation in OCI (items that will not be reclassified subsequently to profit or loss vs will be reclassified).
+See also this discussion on our Forum relating to presentation in OCI (items that will not be reclassified subsequently to profit or loss vs will be reclassified).

 Hedges of a net investment in a foreign operation